Axway/open-banking-docs/content/en/docs/deployment/installation/obconfigure.md

 ---
-title: "obconfigure"
+title: "Obconfigure CLI tool"
-linkTitle: "obconfigure"
+linkTitle: "Obconfigure CLI tool"
 weight: 8
 ---
-obconfigure is a CLI tool (Linux and Windows) for reading a master YAML file and copying the values into the target YAML files.
+Obconfigure is a Linux and Windows CLI tool for reading a master YAML file and copying the values into the target YAML files.
 This will guide on the build and execution of the obconfigure for the Axway Open Banking solution.

 ## Building the tool on Linux